This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 Once a claim is lodged, the driver’s insurer stands in the shoes of their customer.
 They may be willing to negotiate with you, but they do not have to.

-The remainder of this fact sheet applies where you are lodging a claim through your own insurer.
-If you are uninsured see Fact Sheet: I’ve had a car accident and I’m uninsured!
+The remainder of this factsheet applies where you are lodging a claim through your own insurer.
+If you are uninsured, see our I’ve had a car accident and I’m uninsured! factsheet.